-This bill amends various sections of the Code of West Virginia to allow non-residents to vote in municipal elections under specific conditions.
-The new section 3-1-3b outlines eligibility criteria, which include residing in the same county as the municipality, paying certain fees, or owning property or a business within the municipality.
-Non-residents are restricted to voting for at-large municipal positions and city-wide questions, and they must verify their qualifications with the county commission clerk prior to voting.
-The bill reinforces the "one person, one vote" principle to prevent multiple votes by a single citizen in municipal elections.
+This bill amends the Code of West Virginia to allow nonresidents to vote in municipal elections under certain conditions.
+It introduces a new section, 3-1-3b, which outlines eligibility criteria for nonresident voting, including requirements such as residing in the same county as the municipality, paying specific fees, or owning property or a business within the municipality.
+Nonresidents will only be permitted to vote for at-large municipal positions and city-wide questions, and they must verify their qualifications with the county clerk prior to voting.
+The bill reinforces the "one person, one vote" principle and prohibits nonresidents from participating in ward-specific elections.
+It also establishes provisions for proper registration and availability of voting materials for nonresident voters, while allowing the Secretary of State to create rules governing this process.

 Statutes affected: